-Also, in terms of the application itself, the process appears that it will be relatively easy to obtain a state ID card (which, by the way, will be valid for 2-years instead of the regular 1-year in most other states).
+Also, in terms of how to apply for medical marijuana in Oklahoma, the application process is relatively easy compared to most other states.
+(Also, MMJ cards in Oklahoma are valid for 2-years instead of the regular 1-year in most other states).

-In fact, the approved bill highlights no qualifying medical conditions at all – a fact that has outraged many residents and lawmakers in the state.
+In fact, the current bill highlights no qualifying medical conditions at all; in other words, Oklahoma doctors can recommend legal marijuana use for whoever they see fit – a fact that has outraged many residents and lawmakers in the state.

 Dr. Kevin Taubman, for instance, former president of the Oklahoma State Medical Association, has said: “This is a bad public health policy that does not resemble a legitimate medical treatment program.”